 Running is one of the most economically savvy ways of breaking into the fitness game.
 The entry-level necessities required to hit the streets are minimal: a pair of comfortable sneakers like the Nike Airmax 270s and a growth mindset.
 The thing is, once you get deeper into running, you realize one thing pretty quickly: running isn’t just about running.

-The activity itself can be unforgiving on your bones and joints as they log heavy mileage, and if all you do is run, you may find that all of your initial gains fizzle out as your body maximizes its current potential.
+The activity itself can be unforgiving on your bones and joints.
+You will log heavy mileage that takes its toll.
+Furthermore, if all you do is run, you may find that all of your initial gains fizzle out as your body maximizes its current potential.
+Some people may try for extra gains, with products like Sweet Sweat gel.
+These products cause you to sweat more, which may tax your body even further.

 The #1and1way is about striving for and achieving the best version of yourself, so here are three running exercises to add to your current routine.
 You can even do all of them outdoors if you prefer; all you need is a kettlebell.
 If you don’t have one already, I recommend the kettlebells from REP Fitness: